magicprincebgb/DSA/README.md

 **One-paragraph exam explanation:**
 Kruskal sorts edges by weight, then scans from smallest to largest, adding an edge only if it connects two different components (checked using DSU).
 Stop after `V-1` edges.
 Time: sorting `O(E log E)`.

 ### What?
-Oh I see, you must a Seeker from Quidditch but I dont have nothing much to offer you.
+Oh I see, you must be a Seeker from Quidditch but unfortunately I dont have nothing more to offer you.

 Anyways, many many **Congratulations**, you are good to go!